soysilver/soysilvery/_posts/2023-06-30-Trip-to-Jeju.md

 image: "/assets/images/jeju1.JPG"
 ---

-I enjoy taking photos as way to capture moments in life.
-These are some of the photos I took while traveling to Jeju Island at summer of 2023.
+I enjoy taking photos as a way to capture moments in life.
+These are some of the photos I took while traveling to Jeju Island in summer of 2023.

 |:-:|:-:|:-:|
 |<img src="../../../assets/images/jeju2.JPG" height=200px>|<img src="../../../assets/images/jeju3.JPG" height=200px>|<img src="../../../assets/images/jeju4.JPG" height=200px>|